McHenry County, Illinois

-McHenry County is a county located in the U.S. state of Illinois.
+McHenry County is located in the U.S. state of Illinois.
 According to the 2020 Census, it had a population of 310,229, making it the sixth-most populous county in Illinois.
 Its county seat is Woodstock.
-McHenry County is one of the five collar counties of the Chicago-Naperville-Elgin, IL-IN-WI Metropolitan Statistical Area.
-Long known as a center of recreation along with agriculture in the western portion, it has more recently experienced rapid rates of suburbanization, exurbanization and urbanization, but the western portions of the county remain primarily agricultural and rural.
+McHenry County is one of the five Illinois collar counties in the Chicago metropolitan area.
+Long known as a center of recreation along with agriculture in the western portion, it has recently experienced rapid rates of suburbanization, exurbanization and urbanization, but the western segment of the county remains primarily agricultural and rural.

 History

 McHenry County was formed in 1836 out of Cook and LaSalle counties.
 The county was named for Major William McHenry, a member of the Illinois Militia during Tecumseh's War, a major during the Blackhawk War in 1832, and a member of the Illinois House of Representatives and Senate.
-He died in Vandalia in 1835.
+He died in Vandalia, Illinois in 1835.

-McHenry County originally stretched all the way east to Lake Michigan, with the county seat centrally in McHenry, but in 1839, the eastern townships of the county were carved out to form Lake County.
+McHenry County originally stretched all the way east to Lake Michigan, with the county seat centrally in McHenry, but in 1839, the eastern townships of the county were carved out forming Lake County.